ElayyanAreej/java-fundamentals/README.md

 * **Arrays of Arrays**
 Given an array of arrays calculate the average value for each array and return the array with the lowest average.

+## Lab: 03 - Maps
+* **Analyzing Weather Data**
+find the min and max values for temperatures.and find temperature not seen during the month.

+* **Tallying Election**
+accepts a List of Strings representing votes and returns one string to show what got the most votes.